GiovanniSalmeri/yellow-math/README.md

 ## Examples

-Displaying expressions with a shortcut:
+Showing expressions with a shortcut:

     [math pi=3.1415926]
     [math x=(-b+-sqrt(b^2-4ac))/(2a)]
     [math "sum_(i=1)^n i^3=((n(n+1))/2)^2"]
     [mathtex x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}]

-Displaying an expression in AsciiMath with a code block:
+Showing an expression in AsciiMath with a code block:

     ```math
     x=(-b+-sqrt(b^2-4ac))/(2a)
     ```

-Displaying an expression in TeX with a code block:
+Showing an expression in TeX with a code block:

     ```mathtex
     \Re{z} =\frac{n\pi \dfrac{\theta +\psi}{2}}{